yumauri/effector-storage/README.md

 ### Can I persist part of the store?

-The issue here is that it is hardly possible to create universal mapping to/from storage to the part of the store within the library implementation.
-But with `persist` form with `source`/`target`, and little help of Effector API you can make it:
+The issue here is that it is hardly possible to create a universal mapping to/from storage for only part of a store within the library implementation.
+But with the `persist` form that uses `source`/`target`, and a little help from the Effector API, you can do it:

 ```javascript
 import { persist } from 'effector-storage/local'